What is CBT and How Does it Fit Into My Addiction Treatment?

 STEP 1: Calm yourself down – Don’t try to think before you are ready to think.
 If a situation feels overwhelming, you need to first take action to calm down, such as taking 10 deep breaths, calling a friend, going for a walk, listening to music, or taking a shower.

 STEP 2: Recognize triggering thoughts – Often the intense feelings that we experience are actually in response to very specific automatic thoughts.
 In other words, our feelings are not actually in response to the experiences in our life but to the thoughts that we have about those experiences.
-Learn more about isolating thoughts about yourself and your addiction in our piece on the stigma of addiction.
+Learn more about isolating thoughts about yourself at our addiction treatment center on the stigma of addiction.

 STEP 3: Identify cognitive distortions – Extreme thoughts include labeling (“I’m a failure”), fortune telling (“I’ll never get over this depression”), all-or-nothing thinking and overgeneralization (“I never do anything right”).
 These are called cognitive distortions because they do not factor in all the relevant information.
 This leads to poor decision-making.